KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 by Michael Scott Asato Cuthbert (Myke)

-On a personal note from Kati: for decades, my mom worked as a music therapist, church organist, school accompanist, and piano teacher.
+On a personal note from me: for decades, my mom worked as a music therapist, church organist, school accompanist, and piano teacher.
 Myke's energy, passion, and creativity unexpectedly touched me in a way that few others have.

 Myke is interested in "how computers could change the arts and humanities and especially music [his] field... history, theory, and composition."